When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How To Decide Upon a Language Icon

-• You know a foreign language: If you already know a language, that may be a compelling reason to teach that one.
-You’ll be able to impart your knowledge to your child while brushing up on your own skills.
+• Assess your own skills: If you already know a foreign language, teach that one.
+You can pass on your knowledge while brushing up on your own skills.

 How to Raise a Bilingual Child